Macros | |

 Define to determine if code is being built for the Emotion Engine CPU for a PS2.

-If this define exists, then you are creating code that runs on the main processor for a Sony Playstation 2.
+If this define exists, then code is created to run on the main processor for the Sony Playstation 2.

 #define BURGER_PS3 |